Sarasota County, Florida: Public safety

 Aside from the typical law enforcement and fire departments, Sarasota County also utilizes an Emergency Management agency.
 The agency's main area of focus is disaster preparedness and response.
 The agency is responsible for what are called Community Emergency Response Teams as well as the county emergency evacuation shelters.

 Fire/EMS

 The Sarasota County Fire Department (SCFD) provides fire services to the City of Sarasota and all unincorporated areas of the county with the exception of areas covered by the Nokomis and Englewood fire districts.
-Additionally, SCFD provides EMS service to the City of Sarasota, all unincorporated areas of the county (including areas covered by the Nokomis and Englewood fire districts) plus the city of Venice.
+Additionally, SCFD provides emergency medical services to the City of Sarasota, all unincorporated areas of the county (including areas covered by the Nokomis and Englewood fire districts), and the city of Venice.

 Law enforcement

 The Sarasota County Sheriff's Office (SSO) is the county's primary law enforcement agency.
 It is responsible for patrolling the unincorporated areas of the county along with operating the county's jail and providing courtroom security.
 SSO also operates the county's primary 911 center.
 The cities of Sarasota, North Port, and Venice along with the Town of Longboat Key each have their own police departments.
 The Florida Highway Patrol is responsible for patrolling FDOT maintained roads in the county (Florida State Highway System) and investigating motor vehicle accidents that occur in unincorporated areas.

 Three specialist law enforcement agencies have jurisdiction in the county: the Sarasota-Bradenton International Airport Police Department, the New College/USF Sarasota-Manatee Campus Police Department, the Seminole Gulf Railway (SGLR) Police Department and the Sarasota County Schools Police Department.
 Each agency, except for the SCS Police Department, has jurisdiction in neighboring Manatee County as well, as each agency's properties extend into that county.